juju/docs/src/en/juju-coexist.md

 simply contain an executable binary, you can place them wherever you wish, renaming them if required.

-It is recommended to install them in `/usr/lib/juju-1.25/bin/` and `/usr/lib/juju-2.0/bin`.
-After which you can also use `ùpdate-alternatives` to configure which one to use:
+It is recommended to install them in `/usr/lib/juju-1.25/bin` and `/usr/lib/juju-2.0/bin`.
+After which you can use `ùpdate-alternatives` to configure which one to use:

 ```bash
 update-alternatives --install /usr/bin/juju juju /usr/lib/juju-2.0/bin/juju 1